-Respiratory Societies warn about Electronic Cigarette Use in Youth
+Respiratory Societies Warn About Electronic Cigarette Use in Youth

 World No Tobacco Day – 31 May 2018.

 Cape Town, Glenview, Lausanne, Montevideo, New York, Paris, Tokyo, May 31, 2018 – Tobacco is the leading underlying single cause of death worldwide.
 In 2016, tobacco use caused over 7.1 million deaths mostly related to lung and heart disease, cancer, and stroke.
 Every year, on 31 May, persons and organizations mark World No Tobacco Day, by highlighting the health and other risks associated with tobacco use and advocating for effective policies to reduce tobacco consumption.